Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Header.md

 - ![Search](../../Assets/Icons/Search.png "[Search]") (Search)
     Click this button to start the search.
 Alternatively, you can press the **ENTER** key.

-- [ACTIVE FILTERS]
+- [X ACTIVE FILTERS]
     Click this button to display the filter menu.
+The *X* displays the number of active filters.

   - [x] *ACTIVE*
     Select the checkbox to activate the corresponding search criteria.